-- Assessing specific needs of students with SEND, including application for Statutory assessment. - Undertaking the screening of pupils for dyslexia, processing and other specific learning difficulties. - Liaising with other schools to aid transition d) Ensuring all relevant information is forwarded on to - new school. - Operation of the school's SEND Policy - Liaising with and advising class teachers and support staff. - Maintaining the SEND Record of Need and the records of all pupils with SEND. - Liaising with parents/carers of pupils with SEND. - Liaising with external services including the Educational Psychology Service, Social Care, Health - Professionals, Early Support etc - Organising review meetings for pupils with SEND including those with an EHCP.
+- Assessing specific needs of students with SEND, including application for Statutory assessment. - Undertaking the screening of pupils for dyslexia, processing and other specific learning difficulties. - Liaising with other schools to aid transition ensuring all relevant information is forwarded on to new schools. - Operation of the school's SEND Policy - Liaising with and advising class teachers and support staff. - Maintaining the SEND Record of Need and the records of all pupils with SEND. - Liaising with parents/carers of pupils with SEND. - Liaising with external services including the Educational Psychology Service during the Education Health Care application process, Social Care, Health professionals, Early Support etc - Organising review meetings for pupils with SEND including those with an EHCP.

-- Ensuring that applications are made for additional support for any Y6 pupil who require additional - support to access the end of KS2 statutory assessments arrangements eg additional time; Scribe or - Reader - Ensuring all statutory paperwork is written and kept up-to-date (SEND Policy; School Offer; Annual - SEN Information Report)
+- Ensuring that applications are made for additional support for any Y6 pupil who require additional support to access the end of KS2 statutory assessments arrangements eg additional time; scribe or reader - Ensuring all statutory paperwork is written and kept up-to-date (SEND Policy; School Offer; Annual, SEN Information Report)